 Antar currently plays jazz, funk, rock, and blues in New York either as a sideman or leader of a band.
 He teaches acoustic and electric guitar, as well as electric bass and drums at SpeakMusic Conservatory.

-Lessons offered in: English, Spanish, German
+Lessons offered in: English, Korean

-Molly Shambo, flute
+Dr. Molly Shambo, flute

 Flutist Molly Shambo has performed a wide variety of solo and chamber music ranging from traditional to contemporary works.
 In 2010, Ms. Shambo made her international debut in the Czech Republic performing at the Rabasova Gallerie and Chodovská tvrz as part of the Young Prague International Music Festival.
 The following year, Molly was accepted into the Imani Winds Chamber Institute Fellowship Program at the Juilliard School.
 Ms. Shambo was the first to receive an Advanced Certificate in Contemporary Music from University at Buffalo in 2013 and completed a Master’s degree in the Contemporary Performance Program at Manhattan School of Music in 2015.
 She has performed in concert halls in Estonia, Latvia, Prague, Finland, and New York City.
-Molly has performed in master classes for renowned flutists such as Roberto Fabbriciani, Keith Underwood, Judith Mendenhall, Mario Caroli, Christine Bailey Davis, and Lorna McGhee; as well as for chamber musicians including Jason Vieaux, Imani Winds, and eighth blackbird.
+Molly has performed in master classes for renowned flutists such as Roberto Fabbriciani, Keith Underwood, Judith Mendenhall, Mario Caroli, Christine Bailey Davis, and Lorna McGhee; as well as for chamber musicians including Jason Vieaux, Imani Winds, and Eighth Blackbird.
 Her teachers have included Bart Feller, Barry J. Crawford, and Tara Helen O’Connor.